DataDog/documentation/content/en/tracing/setup_overview/setup/php.md

 `DD_TRACE_SAMPLE_RATE`
 : **Default**: `null`<br>
 Sets the trace sampling rate between `0.0` (0%) and `1.0` (100%, recommended). `1.0` or Tracing without Limits™, allows you to send all of your traffic and retention can be [configured within the Datadog app][19].
 When this configuration is not set, the Datadog agent will keep an intelligent assortment of diverse traces.
-For versions < `0.36.0`, this parameter is `DD_SAMPLING_RATE`.
+For versions < `0.36.0`, the sampling rate parameter is `DD_SAMPLING_RATE`.

 `DD_TRACE_SAMPLING_RULES`
 : **Default**: `null`<br>